AdobeDocs/workfront-fusion.en/help/workfront-fusion/set-up-and-manage-workfront-fusion/set-up-and-manage-orgs-and-teams/set-up-orgs-and-teams/add-a-user-to-a-team.md

 1. Locate the user on the page.
 Users in your organization appear on this page even if they are not a member of the team.
 1. Click **None** to the right of the user's name, then select the role you want them to have on the team.

-The user is added to the team.
+    The user is added to the team, with the role you selected.